JoseAlbDR/nodepop-fullstack/README.md

-# Nodepop Backend
+# Nodepop

-Nodepop Backend is a server application built with Node.js and Express that provides services for a fictional product-selling application.
+Nodepop is a fullstack application built with Node.js, Express and React that provides services for a fictional product-selling application.
 This repository contains the source code and instructions for running the application in both development and production environments.

 ## Usage Instructions